5-MeO-DMT: Toads

+Incilius alvarius (formerly Bufo alvarius), also known as the Colorado River toad or as the Sonoran Desert toad, produces 5-MeO-DMT in its venom.

-The Colorado River toad is a noted animal source of 5-MeO-DMT, first described in Bufo Alvarius: the Psychedelic Toad of the Sonoran Desert in 1984 by Ken Nelson (writing under the pseudonym of Albert Most).
+Incilius alvarius, formerly known as Bufo alvarius and also known as the Colorado River toad or as the Sonoran Desert toad, is a noted animal source of 5-MeO-DMT, first described in Bufo Alvarius: the Psychedelic Toad of the Sonoran Desert in 1984 by Ken Nelson (writing under the pseudonym of Albert Most).
 Smoking the parotoid secretions of the animal produces a powerful and short-lived psychedelic experience.
 The smoking of I. alvarius secretions should not be confused with the urban legend of toad licking.
 Since 1983, the animal has become a popular source of 5-MeO-DMT for recreational or spiritual purposes.
 Unfortunately, this increased demand and use of the toads as a source of 5-MeO-DMT has put strain on their populations.
 Concerned with the ecological impacts of the growing use of I. alvarius secretions as a source of 5-MeO-DMT, Ken Nelson would later advocate for the use of synthetic 5-MeO-DMT and conservation of the Colorado River Toad.